The Clay Therapy Guide

 What the Clay Therapy Guide is all about:

-Rolling slabs is repetitive on purpose.
+• Rolling slabs is repetitive on purpose.
 Imperfection is the point.
 And your hands remember things your overthinking mind forgot.

-Here's where the research lives, plus additional reading.
+• Here's where the research lives, plus additional reading.

 What's actually happening in your brain and your body

-What Actually Happens When You’re Stressed Out
+What Happens When You’re Stressed Out

 Cortisol is your primary stress hormone, pumped out by your adrenal glands.
-When you're chronically stressed, your system runs on overdrive:
+When you're chronically stressed, your system runs on overdrive.

-So, the hypothalamus (brain region) detects stress and informs your pituitary gland.
+Your hypothalamus detects stress and signals your pituitary gland.
 That activates your adrenal glands, and cortisol floods your system.
+Blood pressure spikes, heart races, digestion shuts down, immune system goes offline.

-This is called the HPA axis (Hypothalamic-Pituitary-Adrenal axis).
+This is called the HPA axis — Hypothalamic-Pituitary-Adrenal axis.
 And when it's stuck in the ON position, you feel it everywhere.

 Why Handwork Hits Differently

-Because when you're measuring thickness, cutting lines, figuring out how to make corners meet without gaps, your brain is busy.
+Because when you're measuring thickness, cutting lines, figuring out how to make corners meet without gaps — your brain is busy.
 Properly busy.
 Not anxiety-busy or scrolling-busy or worrying-about-that-email-busy.

-And suddenly there's just no room left for your overflowing inbox or whether you said the wrong thing at lunch.
+Suddenly there's just no room left for your overflowing inbox or whether you said the wrong thing at lunch.

 You know that thing where time does something weird and you look up and it's dark outside?
 That's not magic.
+That's flow state.
+And slab building is one of the most reliable ways to get there.

 1. Your Brain Switches Channels